 Modules encapsulate functionality, packaging resources together for simple deployment within LabKey Server.
-Modules are developed by incrementally adding file resources within a standardized directory structure.
-For deployment, the files are archived as a .module file (a standard .zip file renamed with a custom file extension).
+Modules are developed by incrementally adding resources as files within a standardized directory structure.
+For deployment, the structure is archived as a .module file (a standard .zip file renamed with a custom file extension).

 |Hello World||A simple "Hello World" module.||Tutorial: Hello World Module|